-Prerequisite: CIS 150; Corequisite: CIS 210
+Prerequisite: CIS 150; Grequisite: CIS 210

 This course emphasizes BASIC programming using a graphical user interface.
-The course will emphasize graphical user interfaces with additional topics on such topics as advanced file handling techniques, simulation and other selected areas.
+The course will emphasize graphical user interfaces with additional topics such as advanced file handling techniques, simulation and other selected areas.
 Upon completion, the student will be able to demonstrate knowledge of the topics through the completion of programming projects and appropriate tests.
 Code B